-- You may take the capsule, tablet, or oral liquid with food or milk to avoid stomach upset.
+- You may take the capsule or tablet with food or milk to avoid stomach upset.

-- It is best to take the extended-release tablet on an empty stomach, one hour before you eat a meal or two hours after a meal.
+- It is best to take the extended-release tablet on an empty stomach, one hour before or two hours after a meal.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

 - Keep using this medicine for the full treatment time, even if you feel better after the first few doses.
 Your infection may not clear up if you stop using the medicine too soon.

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.